Nashwa Eassa: Career

 In 2015, Eassa won the Elsevier Foundation Award for Early Career Women Scientists in the Developing World.
-The award recognised her research on lessening film accumulation on the surface of high-speed semiconductors.
+The award recognized her research on lessening film accumulation on the surface of high-speed semiconductors.

 Eassa is involved in the development of nanotube structures and titanium oxide nanoparticles.
-She is also involved in projects to develop methods to split water molecules for hydrogen collection and to sanitise water with solar radiation.
+She is also involved in projects to develop methods to split water molecules for hydrogen collection and to sanitize water with solar radiation.

 She has been a candidate as Arab Countries Vice-President for Organization for Women in Science for the Developing World.